 My name is Michael Sullivan, III.
-I have been teaching full-time since 1992 and authoring texts since 1995.
-Currently, I a full-time professor of mathematics and statistics at Joliet Junior College.
+I have been authoring texts since 1995.
+I recently retired as a full-time professor (1998 – 2021) of mathematics and statistics at Joliet Junior College.
 Joliet Junior College (JJC) is the oldest public community college in the country (chartered in 1901).
-I have been teaching at JJC for 20 years.
+Now, I am an adjunct professor of mathematics and statistics at Florida SouthWestern State College.
 I have master’s degrees in both statistics (MS, DePaul University, 1995) and economics (MA, DePaul University, 1991).

 I am an active member of the American Statistical Association (ASA) and the American Mathematical Association of Two-Year Colleges (AMATYC).
 Currently, I serve as Midwest Regional liaison to the AMATYC statistics committee.
 I also am a regular presenter at national and regional conferences.
 As a member of ASA, I attend various conferences and workshops to stay current in best statistical practices.
 You can be assured that the methods and philosophy of the statistics texts conform to the latest ASA standards.

 My career in the publishing business began by writing with my father, Michael Sullivan.
 Together, we write two Precalculus series – The Concepts through Functions series and the Enhanced with Graphing Utilities series.
 I learned quite a bit about authoring texts from my father, so I have branched off on my own and now have a Statistics series as well as a Developmental Mathematics series.

 Statistics is my passion.
 I have developed this site to share resources that you may use in your Statistics class as well as share ideas for how to incorporate the latest trends in Statistics education into your class.
 I encourage you to explore the Statistics portion of the webpage for links to data sets, resources, and other materials I expect you will find useful.
 This material will regularly be updated, so please check back often.